JoeStrout/csc585-project/README.md

 * `experiment-3.sh`: as above, but with pinned examples repeated 1000X
 * `experiment-4.sh`: simple pinning with the addition of _hasWheels_ and _isDangerous_

 Progress will be displayed as the training proceeds.
-On my MacBook Pro, it takes about half an hour, except for experiment 2, which took about 24 hours.
+On my MacBook Pro, it takes about half an hour, except for experiment 3, which took about 24 hours.

 After any experimental run, the `text8-vector.bin` word embeddings will be found in the data directory.
 The next step is to extract and analyze the data of interest.

 # Data extraction & analysis

-To reproduce the baseline analyses in the HW4 paper, change to the `bin` directory and run the `extract` executable, passing in the path to the word vectors:
+To reproduce the analyses in the HW4 paper, change to the `bin` directory and run the `extract` executable, passing in the path to the word vectors:
 ```bash
 cd ../bin
 ./extract ../data/text8-vector.bin